schuhmaj/performance-portability-benchmark/results/README.md

 per-size heatmap is the same in both modes.
 The exported `average` rows of `*_performance_portability.csv` follow the option.

-`--normalize` replaces the `--additive` these charts used before.
-Expressing complexity as a percentage of the sequential C++ baseline keeps every value positive, which is what makes `--log-complexity` usable.
-Ranking is unaffected either way: both options apply the same transform to every paradigm.
+Complexity is expressed as a percentage of the sequential C++ baseline by default, which keeps every value positive and is what makes `--log-complexity` usable. `--complexity-metric-absolute` plots the raw metric instead; ranking is unaffected either way, because the scaling is the same for every paradigm.

 > [!NOTE]
 > The lower-right panel is a **heatmap** over the benchmark sizes, one row per implementation and
 > one column per size, and no longer a line plot: with fourteen implementations the lines
 > overlapped to the point of being unreadable.
 Its rows keep the descending-ꟼP order of the
 > platform-ranking panel to its left, so the two lower panels line up row for row and the paradigm
-> labels are not repeated. `--log-size` is therefore obsolete — the axis is categorical — and is
+> labels are not repeated.
-> accepted but ignored, with a warning.
 >
 > Its column labels use exponents whenever every benchmark size is an exact power of the same
 > base: `2^5 … 2^14` for matrix multiplication and `10^1 … 10^8` for N-body and vector addition.